bedead/home_automation/README.md

 __config__.py fetches the supabase configuration from .env file to access and alter cloud resources.
 Can also config Dev environ or Production environment.

-Rest details about each function can found inside each python file.
+Rest details about each function can be found inside each python file.